Maryland Mutual Consent Divorce Mediation Lawyer

 Be aware that Maryland’s residency requirement still applies.
 Specifically, if the grounds for the divorce occurred outside of the State of Maryland (i.e. the separation or decision to get divorced), a party may not file for an absolute divorce unless one of the parties has resided in this State for at least 6 months before the complaint for absolute divorce is filed.

-Mediation to obtain Mutual Consent Divorce in Maryland is a positive step forward in Maryland divorce law.
+Mediation to obtain a Marital Settlement Agreement to facilitate a Mutual Consent Divorce in Maryland is a positive step forward in Maryland divorce law.
 Using the non-adversarial process of mediation to reach agreement on all issues of Alimony, division of property and allocation of debts may be the best way to take advantage of the new law.
 The conflict resolution spirit of mediation is the right first step to take to accomplish a Mutual Consent Divorce.
 To start your process, call Nancy Caplan, Esquire at Maryland Divorce Mediation & Legal Services.